-Congratulations to my partner, attorney Jan Smolak, who recently settled a Syracuse personal injury case in mediation for a confidential amount above seven figures.
-Although we are not at liberty to discuss the details of the settlement, nor any of the specifics regarding the injury (we signed a confidentiality agreement with the insurance company), nor the exact amount, I can say that Jan, once again, did an outstanding job.
+Congratulations to my partner, attorney Jan Smolak, who recently settled a wrongful death case for $5,500,000!
+Although I am not at liberty to discuss the details of the settlement, nor any of the specifics regarding the injury (we signed a non-disclosure agreement with the insurance company), I can say that Jan, once again, did an outstanding job.

 Such a large settlement for a motor vehicle accident case is unusual.
 There are two reasons why:

 First, a negligent driver who causes an accident is extremely unlikely to have enough insurance (or personal assets) to cover such a large settlement.
 The minimal liability insurance for motor vehicles in New York is only $25,000, and a good chunk of New York auto owners carry only this bare minimum in coverage.
 Even well-off folks rarely carry more than $1,000,000 in coverage.
 Greater coverage is usually only available when the at-fault vehicle is owned by, or the driver of the vehicle was in the scope of his employment for, a large corporation.
 Personal injury lawyers refer to this as a “deep-pocket defendant”.
 In car accidents, “deep pocket” defendants are rare.